cgmoganedi/virtual_coffee_machine/README.md

 - Strength-1 coffee requires 5g of coffee beans, strength-2 requires 10g, and strength-3 requires 15g.
 - Strength-1 tea requires 1 unit of a tea bag, strength-2 requires 2, and strength-3 requires 3.
 - Whenever we re-fill an ingredient we fill it to max capacity.
+- The application assumes a SQL database for data storage.

 ## Future Features

-- Support for more beverage options and customizations.
+- Support for additional beverages, options and customizations (e.g., hot chocolate).
 - Integration with a GUI for a more interactive user experience.
 - User profiles for personalized preferences.
 - Integration with a payment system for ordering and payment processing.